Merkoba/Hue/configuration.md

 "global_settings_default_chat_crop_limit"
 >How many chat messages to hold in the chat area by default.

+"global_settings_default_user_join_notifications_method"
+>What method to use to notify user of user joins by default.

+"global_settings_default_user_part_notifications_method"
+>What method to use to notify user of user parts by default.

+"global_settings_default_room_notifications_method"
+>What method to use to notify user of room changes by default.

+"global_settings_default_save_user_join_notifications"
+>Whether to save user join notifications in the notifications window by default.

+"global_settings_default_save_user_part_notifications"
+>Whether to save user part notifications in the notifications window by default.

+"global_settings_default_save_room_notifications"
+>Whether to save room notifications in the notifications window by default.

+"global_settings_default_auto_close_popup_notifications"
+>Whether to autoclose popup notifications by default.

 "global_settings_default_notifications_close_delay"
 >How long notification popups get displayed before they automatically close, by default.

+"global_settings_default_notifications_always_show_titlebar"
+>Whether notifications should have the titlebar even when they autoclose, by default.

 "global_settings_default_autoconnect"
 >Whether a user re-connects on socket disconnections by default.

-"global_settings_default_notifications_always_show_titlebar"
->Whether notifications should have the titlebar even when they autoclose, by default.

 "global_settings_default_media_info"
 >Default media info mode, either it uses the room's media info mode or a custom mode.